cedricduriau/packagerbuddy/README.md

 Usage
 --------
 ### Install software
 The `install` command requires two arguments.
-The `software` argument which needs to match an existing config.
+The `software` argument which needs to match an existing config and the `version` argument which needs to form an existing download url.
+If the requested software version has already been installed, the install will stop.
+If you wish to force an install again, the `force` flag covers this feature.

 ```
 # short notation
 packagerbuddy install -s foo -v 1.0.0
+packagerbuddy install -s foo -v 1.0.0 -f

 # long notation
 packagerbuddy install --software foo --version 1.0.0
+packagerbuddy install --software foo --version 1.0.0 --force

 # foo needs to match with a config named config_foo.json
 # 1.0.0 needs to form an existing url, formatted into the config url